 VMware vSphere is a commercial solution, and you need to buy licenses to use its components.
 A VMware vSphere license contains a license for ESXi and vCenter.
 There are VMware vSphere Standard and Enterprise Plus licenses, with the latter giving access to more features.
 The number of licenses required is based on the number of processors and cores.
 There is a free 60-day trial period for VMware vSphere.

 If you use VMware products such as VMware Tanzu, VMware NSX, VMware vSAN, VMware Horizon, and VMware vRealize in vSphere, you must buy additional licenses for these solutions.
 When using VMware vSphere, you are limited to the Enterprise License Agreement.
 Enterprise-level support is provided when you buy a commercial VMware license.

-In summary, the KVM open source hypervisor requires less costs for deployment and is the winner in the price category of this KVM vs VMware comparison.
+In summary, the KVM open source hypervisor requires less cost for deployment and is the winner in the price category of this KVM vs VMware comparison.

 Updates and Upgrades

 KVM is updated regularly and you can update or upgrade the KVM hypervisor by running a few commands.

 VMware regularly releases patches and bug fixes for VMware vSphere.
 The latest examples of version updates are vSphere 7.0 Update 1, vSphere 7.0 Update 2, and vSphere 7.0 Update 3 (which was recalled in November 2021 because of driver issues).
 VMware provides vSphere Update Manager to manage and install updates on multiple ESXi hosts managed by vCenter.